codepks/LearningLLD/README.md

 While setting it to false if system does not see any other updates in of the variable change ahead in the direction of the movement then it will stop there.

+## Temperature Sensor Averager

+Job : The job is to read the temperature from the sensor every second and collect last 10 values.
+Pass this is value to an averager and the average value should be dispatched to other system for display.

+Steps:
+1. First we will build a temperature simulator system